A TRAVEL GUIDE TO CINQUE TERRE

 WHERE TO STAY

 This will be dependent on time and budget.
-If time is of the essence, we recommend staying in one of the coastal towns.
+If time is of the essence and you have less than three days in Cinque Terre, we recommend staying in one of the coastal towns.
 If you’re tugging at the coin purse, seek alternate accommodation in La Spezia, one of the larger towns nearby.
 La Spezia will offer more choices at budget friendly prices and easily connects to Cinque Terre via train.

 Have you travelled to Cinque Terre or are you planning a visit?
 Tell us in the comments below!